Become a Community Ambassador

 - be an active listener for students experiencing academic and/or personal difficulties

 - foster and promote an inclusive community within assigned area as well as the greater residence community

 - respond to emergencies and maintenance problems

 - other duties as assigned by the RLC and/or the Supervisor, Residence Education.

 Question and Answer Series

 Attend a Question and Answer session to ask current CAs about the role.
-You can attend any of the sessions, however the Aurora sessions are tailored towards positions within undergraduate residence and Crowsnest sessions are tailored towards graduate student positions or students with families.
+You can attend any of the sessions, as both sessions will have representatives from undergraduate residence (South Residence) and graduate residence or students with families (North Residence).

 The Zoom information will remain the same for all three sessions: